What Is Earth Hour? When Is Earth Hour 2026 and Why Do People Turn Off Lights?

 The iconic tradition of Earth Hour is to turn off the lights for 60 minutes.
 Of course, it’s not the only thing: the main idea is to make people reevaluate their consumption habits and become more eco-friendly in their daily lives.
 But it's a rather simple symbolic action anyone can do – no special knowledge, equipment, or excessive effort needed.

-Earth Hour is held every year on the last Saturday of March, from 20:30 to 21:30 local time.
-The Earth Hour date in 2022 is March 26.
+Earth Hour is held every year on the last Saturday of March, from 8:30 PM to 9:30 PM local time.
+In 2026, Earth Hour falls on March 28.

 There’s a reason why Earth Hour is held in late March.
-Around this time, the vernal equinox occurs.
-This means the sunset times coincide in both hemispheres, which provides the greatest visual impact for a ‘lights out’ event worldwide.
+Around this time, the vernal equinox occurs, when day and night are nearly equal worldwide.
+It provides the greatest visual impact for a ‘lights out’ event worldwide.

 How do we celebrate Earth Hour?